AkshitIreddy/CUPCAKEAGI/README.md

 # 🚨 Requirements

-Open up a terminal and go to backend/Multi-Sensory Virtual AAGI ( requirements.txt is in this directory )
+Open up a terminal and go to backend/Multi-Sensory Virtual AAGI ( requirements.txt is in this directory ) (you need to have conda installed)
 ```sh
 conda create --name aagi python=3.9
 conda activate aagi